To make it easier to see which plants are available in your area, please click on the drop-down box above and select your region.

 In garden beds: grows to 4-feet tall in the first year, grows up to 6-feet tall in subsequent years in zones 7 and above if not lifted after growing season.
 In containers: will grow up to 4-feet tall, can be cut back any time to force new growth.
 Plant in large pot, 15- to 18-inches in diameter or larger.

 Cannas are tropical plants and are sensitive to extended exposure to frost.
 Mild winters (USDA zones 7 through 11): As soon as the leaves begin to die back, cut off foliage to soil level, and leave in-ground or in large containers over the winter.
 In spring, growth will start up as warmer temperatures arrive.
 Severe winters (USDA zones 3 through 6): As soon as the leaves begin to die back, cut off foliage to about 4 inches, dig up the rhizomes, let them dry for a few days in a protected area.
-Store the rhizomes in a cool dry place for the winter.
+Store the rhizomes in a cool dry place surrounded by wood chips if possible for the winter.
 Divide the rhizome shoots and replant in spring.
 Start indoors to get an early jump on the season, but do not put outside until all danger of frost is past.
 May also be treated as an annual.

 Flowers all season long.
 Duration is typically 2 to 4 months.
 Many flowers are produced during the season.

 Grown primarily for its foliage color, each exotic leaf of Canna Tropicanna® Gold provides an enticing combination of green and gold stripes.
 A temperature greater than 60ºF is required for best leaf color.
-Leaves are a dark grey-green to light yellow-green with alternating interveinal yellow-green stripes, which fade to creamy yellow as the plant matures.
+Leaves are a dark green to light yellow-green with alternating interveinal yellow-green stripes, which fade to creamy yellow as the plant matures.
 Interveinal stripes begin at the midrib of the blade and extend upwardly and outwardly towards the outer edges or tips of the leaves, with the shape and color of the stripes being irregular.
 Makes brilliant cut foliage.

 Not necessary.
 Spent flower blooms drop naturally.
 Dig and divide to maintain size and shape.